Merge PDF

 Key Features

-All merging happens locally in your browser.
-No files are uploaded to any server, ensuring complete privacy.
+All merging happens locally in your browser using pdf-lib.
+No files are uploaded to any server at any stage, ensuring complete privacy for sensitive documents.

-Rearrange your PDFs by dragging them into the desired order before combining them into one document.
+Rearrange your PDFs by dragging them into the desired order before combining.
+The final document follows exactly the sequence you define.

-Merge as many PDFs as you need with no restrictions on file count or total size.
+Merge as many PDFs as you need with no restrictions on the number of files.
+Combine 2 files or 50 files in a single operation.

-The original formatting, fonts, images, and interactive elements in each PDF are preserved exactly as they are.
+The original formatting, fonts, images, hyperlinks, form fields, and vector graphics in each PDF are preserved exactly as they are in the source files.

 Frequently Asked Questions